MatteoLacki/IsoSpec/index.md

 Given a molecular formula and some probability threshold *0 < P < 1*, it will provide you with the smallest possible set of <a href="http://goldbook.iupac.org/I03351.html" target="_self">isotopologues</a> that are jointly *P* probable.

+### Using IsoSpec?
+Cite us!

+If you have used IsoSpec in your research, please cite it in your publications.

+IsoSpec: Hyperfast Fine Structure Calculator
+Mateusz K. Łącki, Michał Startek, Dirk Valkenborg, and Anna Gambin Analytical Chemistry 2017 89 (6), 3272-3277
+DOI: 10.1021/acs.analchem.6b01459

+More information on the paper is <a href="http://pubs.acs.org/doi/abs/10.1021/acs.analchem.6b01459" target="_self">**HERE**</a>

 ### *Example*
 Say, that you happen to be interested in the top 50% probable isotopologues of <a href="http://www.rcsb.org/pdb/explore.do?structureId=2zp6" target="_self">*Bovine Insulin*</a>.
 We happen to know, that its molecular formula is C<sub>254</sub>H<sub>377</sub>N<sub>65</sub>O<sub>75</sub>S<sub>6</sub>.